 Walter Reed Biosystematics Unit and

-USAMRD-G’s program focuses primarily on force health protection efforts within the EUCOM area of responsibility, conducting vector surveillance with a particular focus on tick-borne pathogens like tick-borne encephalitis, Lyme disease and Crimean-Congo hemorrhagic fever; mosquito-borne pathogens like West Nile virus and sandfly-borne diseases like leishmaniasis.
+WRAIR E-ME’s program focuses primarily on force health protection efforts within the EUCOM area of responsibility, conducting vector surveillance with a particular focus on tick-borne pathogens like tick-borne encephalitis, Lyme disease and Crimean-Congo hemorrhagic fever; mosquito-borne pathogens like West Nile virus and sandfly-borne diseases like leishmaniasis.
 Geo-tagging and threat mapping of these disease vectors provides enhanced resolution on regional vector-borne threats, allowing public health and command surgeons a greater understanding of existing and novel diseases within their areas of responsibility.